 I’ve already emailed several college admissions offices to learn what they look for in homeschooled applicants so I can map out a general plan for H’s high school years.
 My main goal is simply to give her the widest range of options as she figures out what she loves.

 All of this feels surreal, honestly.
 Part of me aches for the early days of nature walks and library books being our main focus.
 And yet, I’m so deeply proud of what we’ve accomplished together thus far.
-I never intended on homeschooling, yet for a variety of reasons it’s the path we took.
+I never intended on homeschooling, yet for a variety of reasons, it’s the path we took.
 We committed to figuring it out along the way, adjusting as needed in each new stage.

 If I pause to really see it… wow (mom bragging alert)- our girls are thriving.
 They’re growing in their strengths and working hard in their challenges.
 But beyond that, they are my favorite people to be around.
 They are kind, interesting, funny, and capable.
 They have hobbies and talents, are respectful, and are growing in confidence everyday.
 It is such an honor to be by their side and help lead them.
 While I feel like I’m always questioning and figuring out what our best next step is, I’m so grateful for the opportunity to get to do it.